Mono County Small Claims Court

 P.O.
 Box 1037 Mammoth Lakes, CA 93546The phone number is: 760-932-5239

-The general rule is the case or claim must be filed in the County where the defendant resides.
-Exceptions to this include automobile accidents (which can be filed where the accident happened).
+Normally, a case must be filed in the County where the Defendant resides (lives for a person or business has its principle place of business).
+There are some exceptions to this rule (for example, an auto accident can be filed in the County where the accident occurred).
 A plaintiff can file a case in small claims court if the plaintiff is at least eighteen years old, or an emancipated minor.
-If you are under 18 or not mentally competent, the judge must appoint a guardian at litem to represent you in small claims court.
-This person only acts on their behalf with respect to that particular small claims court case.
+If a plaintiff is under eighteen or mentally incompetent, a judge will appoint someone (normally a relative) as a guardian ad litem.
+A guardian ad litem is an adult appointed by the court to represent that person only for that case.